N3xuz11/platform_manifest/README.md

 Commands to input after your "schism" directory is made and you are in the directory in Terminal

+Before entering the following command, you should know the following command will sync for Non-Nexus Devices.
+So you may build only Non-Nexus devices unless you know how to main local manifests and have mastered git ;)

-$ repo init -u git://github.com/TheSchismROM/platform_manifest.git -b kk-4.4
+$ repo init -u git://github.com/TheSchismROM/platform_manifest.git -b kk-4.4-caf

 $ repo sync -j4